KnorrFG/dotree/README.md

-dotree is a small interactive command runner.
-I want's to be a better home for your aliases and bash functions, especially those that you don't use that often, and an alternative to [just](https://github.com/casey/just).
+Dotree is a small interactive command runner.
+It want's to be a better home for your aliases and bash functions, especially those that you don't use that often, and an alternative to [just](https://github.com/casey/just).